directus-labs/guest-authoring/directus-django/integrating directus in django.md

 ---
 title: 'Using Directus with Django'
 description: 'This tutorial provides a concise guide on integrating Django with Directus for building a blog API.
 It covers the initial setup of a Django project, creating a blog app, configuring settings, and creating views to fetch and display data from Directus.
-The tutorial is aimed at those familiar with Python and Django and concludes with testing the application using Django's development server.
+The tutorial is aimed at those familiar with Python and Django and concludes with testing the application using Django's development server.'
-'
 author:
   name: 'omu inetimi'
   avatar_file_name: 'add-to-directory'